Renowned Expert Says Art World Momentum Intensifies Interest in Collectible Antique Rugs

 Museums, Media Create Enthusiasm, Major Influences on Western Art

-OAKLAND, Calif., Jan 09, 2013 (BUSINESS WIRE) — Jan David Winitz, an eminent art dealer who specializes in antique Oriental and Persian rugs, today revealed that he had told his central clients that momentum within the art world for Near Eastern art has intensified the interest and created an increased enthusiasm among connoisseurs in this niche of the collecting market.
+OAKLAND, CA (BUSINESS WIRE) — Jan David Winitz, an eminent art dealer who specializes in antique Oriental and Persian rugs, today revealed that he had told his central clients that momentum within the art world for Near Eastern art has intensified the interest and created an increased enthusiasm among connoisseurs in this niche of the collecting market.

 “My first observation is that we are in the midst of an important confluence of events,” said Winitz, author of ‘The Guide to Purchasing an Oriental Rug,’ ” that has become a bellwether for those of us for whom rugs from the “Second Golden Age of Persian Weaving,” is a passion.”

 Pointing to the late 2011 opening of New York Metropolitan Museum of Art’s new gallery of Islamic Art as the key event, the president and founder of Claremont Rug Company said that art collectors have intensified their interest in rugs from “The Second Golden Age of Persian Weaving,” the important period generally recognized as ca 1800 to ca 1910 when the artistry and skills of the ancient art were still at their height.

 Winitz’s full review has been provided to clients in an annual communication and various conversations.
 However, he said, because of the increased interest in “best-of-the-best,” collectible 19th-century rugs, he was providing his thoughts about the market to the broader art world.

 Winitz also pointed to the opening of a major permanent exhibition of Near Eastern Art at the Louvre this past summer.
 As well, he noted an important Near Eastern art collection newly on display at the Indianapolis Museum of Art and another soon to be opened at The Museum of Fine Arts in Houston.